fsotoc/grtools/README.md

 Soto, F. A., Musgrave, R., Vucovich, L., & Ashby, F. G. (2015).
 General recognition theory with individual differences: A new method for examining perceptual and decisional interactions with an application to face perception. *Psychonomic Bulletin & Review, 22*(1), 88-111.

+Soto, F. A., Zheng, E., & Ashby, F. G. (2017).
+Testing separability and independence of perceptual dimensions with general recognition theory: A tutorial and new R package (grtools). *Frontiers in Psychology, 8*:696.